OrthoDex/ml-research-starter-kit/README.md

 It's hard for people interested in conducting research in ML to publish papers, attend conferences and receive mentorship outside of PhD programs.

 The resources listed here are specifically meant for people who have some familiarity or interest in Machine Learning, but do not have the financial support to pursue a PhD or visibility to work at large research labs.
+This list will be periodically updated, if there's any information that is incorrect I'd be happy to update it via an Issue/Pull Request.

 - [Research Labs](#research-labs)
 - [Blog Posts](#blog-posts)